wilmoore/selectn.js/Readme.md

 var name = selectn('info.name.full')(contact) || 'unknown';
 ```

+## Neckbeard Info

+In case you care about this sort of thing, we are able to do normal function application as well as partially apply when that is convenient due to `currying`.

+- `selectn('info.name.full', contact)` (normal function application)
+- `selectn('info.name.full')(contact)` (partial application without a `partial` helper like `Function.prototype.bind`)

+Since `selectn` is a 2-ary function, we don't need to use an external library for currying as the algorithm is simple.

 ## Alternatives

 - You can use [typeof][]; however, [typeof][] only "appears" to work due to the way the global scope is _implied_.